mblwhoi/drupal_faceted_search/README.txt

    the Keyword search and Guided search blocks is generally most intuitive for users.

-   When using multiple faceted search environments, you'll have to configure block visibility to avoid showing multiple Keyword search and Guided search blocks at the same time.
+   When using multiple faceted search environments, you'll want to configure the block visibility to avoid showing multiple Keyword search or Guided search blocks at the same time.
+The most common setting is to have those blocks visible only on your search environment's base path.

+   To do so, in Administer > Site building > Blocks, click Configure next to the Keyword search or Guided search block whose visibility is to be adjusted.
+   Select "Show on every page except the listed pages", then enter the following paths in the Pages field:

+   base_path
+   base_path/*

+   ... where "base_path" should be replaced with your search environment's actual base path.

 6. Go to the Administer > User management > Access control page, and grant the "use faceted search" permission to the roles you intend to give access to